serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity.ComponentModel/AnnotationTypeAttribute/AnnotatedType.md

 # AnnotationTypeAttribute.AnnotatedType property
 **namespace:** *[Serenity.ComponentModel](../../README.md#serenity.componentmodel-namespace)*   **assembly**: *[Serenity.Net.Core](../../README.md)*

-Other type, interface or type of attribute that other type should have
+The other type, interface, or type of attribute that the other type should have.

 ```csharp
 public Type AnnotatedType { get; }